its-charan-here/SWIR---Satellite-Image-Reconstruction/Website/views/README.md

 | index.ejs | This is the HOMEPAGE of the website |

-- images: All the images reconstructed in OpenCV are saved here
+- All the images reconstructed in OpenCV are saved here